Host a plain text file as a link.

 Can I share a multi-megabyte log file?

 Yes, up to 25MB on the free plan.
-Above that, either filter the log to the relevant lines or upgrade.
-The browser viewer streams long files rather than loading them all at once.
+Above that, either filter the log to the relevant lines first or upgrade.

 Get file-sharing tips that actually help.